Adedoyin-Emmanuel/ttd-nodejs/README.md

 4. **Unit Testing Objects**
    This involves writing Unit Tests for functions or modules that return objects.
 We have some **matchers** in **Jest** that we use for this.
 They include _expect(result).toHaveProperty()_ then we can pass key value pairs as arguments.
 We also have the _toMatchObject()_ method which I love to use most times.
-   That's like the most used matcher for unit testing arrays .
+   That's like the most used matcher for unit testing objects .

 5. **Unit Testing Exceptions**
    This invlves writing Unit Tests for functions or modules that throws exceptions somewhere in the program.
-   **Jest** that we use for this.
-They include _expect(result).toHaveProperty()_ then we can pass key value pairs as arguments.
-We also have the _toMatchObject()_ method which I love to use most times.
-   That's like the most used matcher for unit testing arrays .
+There are some matchers in **Jest** that we use for this.
+They include _expect(result).toThrow()_.
+That's like the most common one, I feel there should be a way to test for the exception message but I haven't found out.
+Probably when I've data I would check.

 ### Integration Testing 🧪